Using Apple Cider Vinegar to Control Diabetes

 There have been some significant findings on this subject so far, with experts saying it could be key to controlling this disease.

-Because of this, it’s been found that the nutrients contained in apple cider vinegar actually reduce and treat diabetes by optimizing insulin function and controlling blood sugar levels.
+Because of this, it’s been found that the nutrients contained in apple cider vinegar can actually reduce and treat diabetes.
+They do this by optimizing insulin function and controlling blood sugar levels.

-Acetic acid prevents the full digestion of complex carbohydrates, which is accomplished by speeding up the process by which food leaves the stomach or by increasing the absorption of glucose through the tissues in the body.
+Acetic acid prevents the full digestion of complex carbohydrates.
+It accomplishes this by speeding up the process by which food leaves the stomach or by increasing the absorption of glucose through the tissues in the body.

-One theory suggests this product has the ability to inhibit the activity of some digestive enzymes that break down carbohydrates into sugars, which slows the process of conversion into glucose in the bloodstream.
+One theory suggests this product has the ability to inhibit the activity of some digestive enzymes that break down carbohydrates into sugars.
+This slows the process of conversion into glucose in the bloodstream.

 This gives your body more time to metabolize the sugar in the bloodstream, preventing it from spiking to dangerous levels.